jmagi98/Social_Distance_Simulator/README.md

 - run project
   - ```python3 simulation.py```
 - input paramters as numbers:
-  -ex : number of people as 1 and percentage as 50
+  - ex: number of people as 1 and percentage as 50